 You can change outfits during a session but beware that session time is limited and you'll need to be able to change in public on location.
 If you really want to change it up, keep it simple by just changing shirts or accessories.

-Locations can be just about anywhere, depending on your needs and wishes.
+Locations can be just about anywhere, depending on your needs and wishes (except for the 45 minute mini package).
 There are three great locations right near Waikiki for those who don't want to go too far, and many off the beaten path locations for folks who have transportation and want to explore.
 If you're a family with young kids, we go to family safe locations.
 If you're an active young couple who wants proposal photos with a great view, we go hiking up a steep trail for epic views.
 Click here for our Locations Page.

 "The weather report says there's a chance of rain, can we reschedule?"
 I get this question often...because the weather report for Oahu always indicates a chance of rain somewhere on the island.
 It rains nearly every day in the mountains of the interior and yet very seldom rains in Waikiki and the beaches of the island.
 Even if it is raining, two hours later it can be back to fluffy white clouds and sunshine.
 And when it does rain, it's usually very localized.
 With so many beautiful locations and beaches to pick from, we can just drive to another location 15 min away and be back in sunshine.
 If it's truly a bad day, I'll reschedule if at all possible.

 My philosophy is very simple: I want beautiful images of you just as much as you do.
 Be flexible, be open.
 Some of the best images I've taken were right after it briefly rained and the sun peaked out between the clouds.
 Weather is good - it adds drama and passion to photos.
 And don't forget rainbows!